AndresNamm/scheduling_your_data_pipelines/README.md

 # MY OPPINION

-Based on my readings it seems that Airflow, AWS Step functions, ADF/Logic apps are more of task agnostic scheduler whereas Prefect and Dagster are tools that dont separate the task and the execution too much.
+Based on my readings it seems that Airflow, AWS Step functions, ADF/Logic apps, Prefect are more of task agnostic scheduler whereas  Dagster is a tools that dont separate the task and the execution too much.

 # AIRFLOW ARTICLES ABOUT GOOD PRACTICES